Vitalii Kim: Political activity

 In 2019, he was a volunteer of the Mykolaiv branch of the Servant of the People party in the presidential and parliamentary elections.
 During the local elections of 2020, he was a candidate for deputies of the Mykolaiv city council from Servant of the People under No. 2, while remaining non-partisan.
 Kim was also the head of the party's election headquarters and campaigned for the city and regional councils.

 On 25 November 2020, President of Ukraine Volodymyr Zelenskyy appointed Kim governor of Mykolaiv Oblast.

-During the 2022 Russian invasion of Ukraine, Kim's role as governor of Mykolaiv Oblast oversaw an ultimately unsuccessful attack from Russian forces.
+During the 2022 Russian invasion of Ukraine, Kim as governor of Mykolaiv Oblast faced an ultimately unsuccessful attack from Russian forces.
 Regarded by Western sources such as The Economist and Le Monde as a charismatic leader, he has held daily video updates of the oblast's situation, which have garnered a following and established him as a popular figure across Ukraine.
-On 29 March 2022, his office was hit by a Russian missile in an airstrike, killing at least 37 people.
+On 29 March 2022, his office was hit by a Russian missile in an airstrike which killed at least 37 people.

+On 16 July 2026 Kim was appointed Minister of Veterans' Affairs of Ukraine as part of the Koretskyi Government.